avschaefer/cloudhire/README.md

 ## Admin Features

 - Admin Exam Entry: Admins can enter the exam directly for troubleshooting, development, and demo purposes by clicking 'Enter Exam as Test User' in the dashboard.
-This redirects to /exam?test=true and uses a test user from Supabase (role: 'test').
+This redirects to /exam?test=true and uses a test user from Supabase (role: 'admin').

 ## Deployment Notes